-As well as writing for these ensembles, you will have the chance to work with and learn from the players and wider team at Britten Sinfonia – including discussions around programming, marketing, finance, and concert management with key staff members.
+As well as writing two pieces, you will have the chance to work with and learn from the players and wider team at Britten Sinfonia – including discussions around programming, marketing, finance, and concert management with key staff members.
 There will also be mentoring sessions with the Programme Directors, and access to other learning opportunities with external specialists who will help you to consider other areas of your work, including self-publishing, score editing and outreach development.
 When possible, you will be invited to the orchestra’s concerts and rehearsals throughout your residency.

 Magnum Opus composers will receive a bursary of £2500 (in instalments throughout the season) in exchange for their commitment to the programme and the creation of their new works.
+Please note that this covers expenses.